Georgy Malenkov: Defeating Zhdanovshchina

 "Zhdanovshchina" was the emphasis on purified communist ideology developed during the Second World War by Andrei Zhdanov.
 It emerged from Zhdanov's debates inside the party hierarchy opposing Malenkov's pragmatist faction.
 Malenkov stressed universal values of science and engineering, and proposed to promote technological experts to the highest positions in the Soviet administrative elite.
 Zhdanov's faction said proper ideology trumped science and called for prioritizing political education and ideological purity.
 However the technocrats had proven amazingly successful during the war in terms of engineering, industrial production, and development of advanced munitions.

 Zhdanov sought to use the ideological purification of the party as a vehicle to restore the Kremlin's political control over the provinces and the technocrats.
 He worried that the provincial party bosses and the heads of the economic ministries had achieved too high a degree of autonomy during the war, when the top leadership realized the urgent need for maximum mobilization of human and material resources.
 The highest priority in the postwar era was physical reconstruction after the massive wartime destruction.
 The same argument that strengthened the technocrats continue to operate, and the united opposition of Malenkov, the technocrats, the provincial party bosses, and the key ministries doomed Zhdanov's proposals.
 He therefore pivoted to devote Zhdanovshchina to purification of the arts and culture.

 Attack on Georgy Zhukov

 Georgy Zhukov was the most prominent Soviet military commander during World War II, winning several critical battles, such as the Siege of Leningrad, the Battle of Stalingrad, and the Battle of Berlin.
 Stalin, Beria, and Malenkov grew suspicious of Zhukov, worrying he possessed capitalistic tendencies, because Zhukov established a friendship with General Dwight D. Eisenhower, invited the future American president to Leningrad and Moscow, and endorsed collaboration between the United States and the Soviet Union.

-At the conclusion of World War II and shortly thereafter, Malenkov sided against several who were considered Soviet war heroes, among them Zhukov, Rokossovsky, and several other popular generals.
+Shortly after World War II, Malenkov sided against several who were considered Soviet war heroes, among them Zhukov, Konstantin Rokossovsky, and several other popular generals.
 Malenkov's accusations against Zhukov were mostly based upon allegations of counter-revolutionary behavior and selfish "Bonapartism".
 Soon Zhukov was demoted in rank and moved to a lower position in Odessa where his only foes were local Party forces.
 Zhukov had his first heart attack not long after, and Malenkov's concerns about him largely faded.

-After the ruthless attack on Zhukov, Malenkov gained strength and became closer to Stalin and several other top communists.
+After the attack on Zhukov, Malenkov gained strength and became closer to Stalin and several other top communists.
 In 1946, Malenkov was named a candidate member of the Politburo.
-Although temporarily trailing behind his rivals Andrei Zhdanov and Lavrentiy Beria, he soon came back into Stalin's favor, especially after Zhdanov's mysterious death in 1948.
+Although temporarily trailing behind his rival Zhdanov (see also Aviators Affair), he soon returned to Stalin's favor, especially after Zhdanov's death in 1948.
 That same year, Malenkov became a Secretary of the Central Committee.